 The royal governors were ordered to seize the arms and ammunition belonging to the several provinces, raise provincial troops, if possible, and prepare to receive an army of British regulars to aid them.
 Gage and Dunmore, we have seen, acted upon these instructions, but the patriots of Lexington, Concord, and Williamsburg thwarted them; and the Charles Town Committee of Correspondence, giving those of North Carolina and Georgia timely warning, enabled them to assume an attitude of defense before it was too late.
 A messenger, with these dispatches, was sent to the Continental Congress, and this was the first intelligence which that body had of the real intentions of the British ministry.

-Bull Street in Charleston, South Carolina was named for William Bull, a native South Carolinian, who was the last to fill the Royal office of Lieutenant Governor of South Carolina.
+Bull Street in Charleston, South Carolina was named for William Bull, Jr., a native South Carolinian, who was the last to fill the Royal office of Lieutenant Governor of South Carolina.

 Given sixty days to leave the colony or suffer imprisonment and perhaps death, Alexander Hewat left his congregation and his property and took passage to Nantes; from there, he went to London.
-Before leaving Charles Town, Hewat had secured a testimony of his loyalty to the king from James Henderson, moderator of the Presbytery of South Carolina, and upon arrival in London he secured testimonies from Governor Lord William Campbell and from Lieutenant Governor William Bull.
-With these testimonies, Hewat secured a temporary Treasury allowance of £100 per year until he could return to Charleston.
+Before leaving Charles Town, Hewat had secured a testimony of his loyalty to the king from James Henderson, moderator of the Presbytery of South Carolina, and upon arrival in London he secured testimonies from Governor Lord William Campbell and from Lieutenant Governor William Bull, Jr. With these testimonies, Hewat secured a temporary Treasury allowance of £100 per year until he could return to Charles Town.
 He now devoted himself to completing his history, which he published anonymously in 1779.

 Click Here for information on the Executive Council under Gov. William Bull, Jr.